2017 Update: I’ve noticed quite a bit of traffic coming to this post after the tragic news of Canadian woman in Belize.

 Confined to the patio facing the river, I met Dulio who I eventually realized was guarding the hostel.
 He had seen the country evolve from British Honduras to Belize and rise of crime throughout the 80s and agrees Belize City is dangerous.

 He attributes the crime due to drugs and the fact that the US extradited any foreigner convicted of a drug crime.
 It meant the underbelly returned to Belize City and back to their old ways.
-Now, almost everyone in Belize has a close friend or family member that died due to drug related violence.
+Now, almost everyone in Belize has a close friend or family member who died due to drug related violence.

 Is Belize City Dangerous?